anas-rz/anas-rz.github.io/index.md

 published: true
 ---

-A PhD student, research assistant, and a software developer with a passion for open-source.

 My research interests are the intersection of Computer Vision, Audiovisual representation learning, and robust solutions in Machine Learning.

 In addition to my academic pursuits, I am also an avid reader, learner and writer, love sharing my experiences in personal development.
 Also a sports enthusiast, enjoy playing badminton, ping pong, gym and occassionally swimming.